 Dining style: Mixture of group dining and individual tables

 Drinks included: Most drinks are included at Wolwedans Dunes Lodge.
 The exceptions are premium-brand or imported spirits and vintage wines/champagne, which will cost extra and are paid for locally.
 Water is drinkable from the taps.

 Further dining info: No

-Honeymoons: The dramatic landscapes of the NamibRand Reserve seem to inspire romance and a sense of wellbeing.
-It's easy to steal some time alone in this spectacular and remote setting, especially in the secluded Mountain View Suite, all while being very well looked after.See more ideas for Honeymoons in Namibia
+Honeymoons: The dramatic landscapes of the NamibRand Reserve seem to inspire romance and a sense of wellbeing: perfect for a honeymoon in Namibia.
+It's easy to steal time alone in this spectacular and remote setting, especially in the secluded Mountain View Suite, while being very well looked after.See more ideas for Honeymoons in Namibia

 Attitude towards children: Wolwedans Dunes Lodge welcomes children over the age of six years old.

 Property’s age restrictions: The minimum age limit is six years old.